Siemens USA: Our mission for diversity, equity and inclusion

 Siemens Smart Infrastructure and Siemens Financial Services introduced a $100 million capital program aimed at advancing the decarbonization goals of small to medium sized enterprises.
 This infusion of capital will help small and medium businesses in the U.S. jumpstart their decarbonization efforts.

 The Supply Chain Finance (SCF) program at Siemens has been developed by Siemens Financial Services as a way for suppliers to receive accelerated payment on their Siemens invoices at an attractive discount rate.
 Since 2009, the program has helped improve the cash flow and optimize the working capital of enrolled suppliers.
 Siemens has expanded the SCF program to better meet the small and diverse suppliers cash flow needs.
 You can find additional information on our SCF website or by contacting the SCF Americas team at firstname.lastname@example.org.

 We’re also working with historically black colleges and universities (HBCUs) to recruit and hire diverse candidates, so that we can forge the talent pipelines that will connect graduates to opportunities at Siemens.
 HBCUs have a long history of developing STEM talent, from engineers to software experts and technicians—all positions that are in great demand at Siemens.
 So, as students experience the powerful exhibits of social change and learn about Siemens technology, we hope they also envision themselves as future members of our team.
 Technology can, indeed, be used to help promote diversity, inclusion, and equity.

 Recent accolades: Siemens USA is recognized for its innovation and culture

-We feel rewarded when we see our work and mission recognized by others, as occurred multiple times across 2021.
-These numerous global and national recognitions speak to our workplace culture and commitment to diversity.
+We feel rewarded when we see our work and mission recognized by others.
+These numerous, recent global and national recognitions speak to our workplace culture and commitment to diversity.